nsoybean/blockchain-indexer/README.md

 | localhost:8080/ | database management tool | use the credentials configured in your env file |

 ### Running the test
-1. Run only the DB
+1. Run only the DB svc
 	```
 	docker-compose up db
 	```
 2. Run e2e test
 	```
+ 	// change postgress host to 'localhost' in .env file
+ 	POSTGRES_HOST="db"

+ 	// run script
 	npm run test
 	```